-- 3.1.3.1 Lands designated Residential shall have access to full municipal services, including piped water supply, storm drainage and sanitary sewer systems, installed according to requirements of the City and other applicable agencies. - 3.1.3.2 Local institutional uses are permitted subject to a site specific rezoning on lands designated Residential provided that: - a.
-The local institutional use does not introduce unwanted and inappropriate impacts in the residential area on residential uses in terms of noise, odour, dust, storage, and traffic.
+- 3.1.3.1 Lands designated Residential shall have access to full municipal services, including piped water supply, storm drainage and sanitary sewer systems, installed according to requirements of the City and other applicable agencies. - 3.1.3.2 Local institutional uses listed in 3.1.1e may be permitted in areas designated Residential provided that: - a.
+The local institutional use does not introduce unwanted and inappropriate impacts in the residential area on residential uses in terms of noise, odour, dust, storage, and traffic. - b.
+The outward appearance, scale and design of the local institution use shall be compatible with the character of the residential area and appropriate buffering shall be included to minimize negative impacts on abutting residential uses.

-- b.
-The outward appearance, scale and design of the local institution use shall be compatible with the character of the residential area and appropriate buffering shall be included to minimize negative impacts on abutting residential uses. - 3.1.3.3 Neighbourhood commercial uses may be permitted subject to site specific rezoning in areas designated Residential provided that: - a.
+- c.
+Local institutional uses will be limited in size, scale and location through the Zoning By-law. - 3.1.3.3 Neighbourhood commercial uses listed in 3.1.1f may be permitted in areas designated Residential provided that: - a.
 The scale and design of the neighbourhood commercial use is compatible with the character of the residential area and surrounding residential uses and does not introduce unwanted and inappropriate impacts in terms of noise, odour, vibrations, outside storage, traffic and parking.
-Appropriate buffering is to be provided within the commercial site to minimize negative impacts on adjacent residential uses. - The neighbourhood commercial uses will generally be permitted at intersections of arterial or collector roads so as to minimize traffic generation problems in adjacent residential areas. - Neighbourhood commercial uses are encouraged adjacent to other non-residential uses or medium and high-density residential uses. - d.
-New neighbourhood commercial uses are to be limited in size to a maximum gross floor area of approximately 200 square metres. - e.
-Adequate on-site parking to serve the neighbourhood commercial development is provided. - f.
-The City shall consider the concentration of neighbourhood commercial uses in any single neighbourhood when reviewing a rezoning application to permit a neighbourhood commercial use. - 3.1.3.4 Group homes, group residences and crisis care facilities shall be permitted in all areas of the city where residential uses are allowed in accordance with the policies of this Plan, and provided that: - a.
+Appropriate buffering is to be provided within the commercial site to minimize negative impacts on adjacent residential uses. - b.
+The neighbourhood commercial uses will generally be permitted at intersections of arterial or collector roads so as to minimize traffic generation problems in adjacent residential areas. - c.
+Neighbourhood commercial uses are encouraged adjacent to other non-residential uses or medium and high-density residential uses. - d.
+Adequate on-site parking to serve the neighbourhood commercial development is provided. - e.
+The City shall consider the concentration of neighbourhood commercial uses in any single neighbourhood when reviewing a rezoning application to permit a neighbourhood commercial use. - f.
+Neighbourhood commercial uses will be limited in size, scale and location through the Zoning By-law. - 3.1.3.4 Congregate housing refers to housing with shared communal facilities, such as kitchens, dining areas, recreational rooms, and/or housing access, such as stairwells or elevators.
+Congregate housing and crisis care facilities shall be permitted in all areas of the city where residential uses are allowed in accordance with the policies of this Plan, and provided that: - a.
 Adequate residential amenities and services are available nearby; and, - b.
 In instances where a group home is greater than 10 people, located within a residential designation, it is of a size and land use character, which is similar to, or compatible with the existing area.

-- 3.1.3.5 The City will plan to assist the County in achieving the growth allocation targets established in the County Official Plan by establishing an intensification target of 15% of new residential units by way of intensification.
-For the purposes of this Plan, intensification may include: redevelopment and revitalization; enabling 'as of-right' permissions for apartments in dwellings in residential areas and residential over retail; the development of vacant and/or underutilized lots within previously developed areas or existing built-up areas; and the expansion or conversion of existing buildings. - 3.1.3.6 The City will work in cooperation with the County to monitor the level of intensification throughout the City and support a balanced approach to growth in which the focus for new development will increasingly be shifted to achieve intensification.
+- 3.1.3.5 The City will plan to assist the County in achieving the growth allocation targets established in the County Official Plan by establishing a target of 15% of new residential units by way of intensification.
+For the purposes of this Plan, intensification may include: redevelopment and revitalization; enabling 'as of-right' permissions for ARUs in residential areas and residential over retail; the development of vacant and/or underutilized lots within previously developed areas or existing built-up areas; and the expansion or conversion of existing buildings. - 3.1.3.6 The City will work in cooperation with the County to monitor the level of intensification throughout the City and support a balanced approach to growth in which the focus for new development will increasingly be shifted to achieve intensification.